icy-imaging/icy/README.md

 ## Acknowledgements to main kernel and main plugins contributors

 We acknowledge every person who contributed one way or another to make Icy what is now, in particular:
-*Kernel architecture and code*: Stephane Dallongeville and Fabrice de Chaumont
+*Kernel architecture and code*: Stephane Dallongeville, Fabrice de Chaumont and Thomas Musset
 *Head of unit hosting the Icy project*: Jean-Christophe Olivo-Marin
 *EzPlug and Protocols* (as many others plugins): Alexandre Dufour
 *Scripting*: Thomas Provoost, Timothee Lecomte and Stephane Dallongeville